 - Any power cord attached to the calculator must be removed and detached.

-- If you own a calculator that has an infrared port like HP 38G, 39G, or 48G series, you need to cover up the infrared port with transparent duct tape.
+- If you own a calculator with an infrared port like HP 38G, 39G, or 48G series, you need to cover up the infrared port with transparent duct tape.

-- The calculators can store documents or programs that have computer algebra system functionality are permitted only if all the documents and data are erased.
+- The calculators can only store documents or programs with computer algebra system functionality if all the documents and data are erased.

 What features does an ACT-acceptable calculator have?

-Your ACt test calculator can have the following features:
+Your ACT calculator can have the following features:

 - Four-function calculator:

-The four-function calculators are the most affordable and easy to use.
-They are easily available in the market and are suitable for carrying out all the basic calculations.
+The four-function calculators are the most affordable, easy to use, easily available in the market, and suitable for all basic calculations.

-The calculator model of Texas Instruments TI1503SV is great when it comes to the four-function calculator.
+The calculator model of Texas Instruments TI1503SV is great for the four-function calculator.
 You can also use a printing four-function calculator for the test, provided that you remove the paper from the device before the exam.